Spring detox at Chenot Palace on splendid Swiss lake

 Detox plant-based, hypo-caloric menu at Chenot Palace

-Healthy coffee alternativesCaffeine-free coffee replacementsfasting-mimicking dietfasting-mimicking diet
+Caffeine-free coffee replacementsfasting-mimicking diet

-Gentle use of spices and herbs to compensate taste for low sodium and low protein diet.
-Taste-wise I didn’t miss the salt in most dishes.
-An additional trio set of cumin, curry, red cayenne (not very spicy) pepper can be added to your three course lunch.
-I had salt because of my low blood pressure.
 At dinner a herb of the day (rosemary, thyme) is served with the middle course of warm vegetable puréed soup.
-Once we had fresh black truffle shaved atop the Jerusalem artichoke cream.
-All soups with the additional herbs, mushrooms or cooked veggies toppings were great.
+In spring we had fresh black truffle shaved atop the Jerusalem artichoke cream, in autumn Piedmont hazelnut crisps topped the sublime topinambur puree.
+All soups with the additional herbs, mushrooms or cooked veggies toppings were excellent.

-If you wake up hungry and cannot sleep, ask for thermos with a fragrant hot broth.
-I love the more intense mushroom over the ginger and lemongrass option, but some days it’s brewed weaker and then I prefer the later.
+If you wake up hungry and cannot sleep, ask for a thermos with a fragrant hot broth.
+I love the more intense mushroom over the ginger and lemongrass option, but on some days it’s brewed weaker and then I prefer the later.
 They alternate each day on the communal tea and water counter from 2pm onwards.

 My favourite plates were: